goschtl/zope/Sandbox/ulif/grok-reference-with-rest/doc/reference/directives.rst

 .. function:: grok.implements(*interfaces)

    A class level directive to declare one or more `interfaces`, as implementers of the surrounding class.
+This directive allows several parameters.

    :func:`grok.implements` is currently an alias for :func:`zope.interface.implements`.